LispLang/lisplang.github.io/news/_posts/2016-05-12-hello-world.md

 in Lisp, of course) if the community demands it, but currently people seem to be fine with Reddit and IRC.

+So, in short: centralize a vast amount of distributed information, lower friction, and point people in the right direction.
+"Just use [SBCL][sbcl]" instead of "here's fifty implementations you can choose from, good luck".

 # The Logo

 Languages have to have logos.
 No just to associate them with easily remembered